Monmouth Beach: Rich & Famous Era

-Beginning back in the late-1800s — thanks to the advent of a shore-area railroad system and a train station in the borough — Monmouth Beach was to become a secluded resort for very wealthy East Coast families.
+By the 1880s — thanks to the advent of a shore-area railroad system and a train station in the town — Monmouth Beach had become a secluded resort for very wealthy East Coast families.
 All built on land once nothing more then sand-hills and salt marshes.

-According to a New-York Tribune report, just as the last summer of 1800s was beginning: “Nowhere along the Atlantic Coast is ‘exclusiveness’ in its broadest sense enjoyed as it is at Monmouth Beach.”
+Just as the last summer of 1800s was beginning, according to a New-York Tribune report: “Nowhere along the Atlantic Coast is ‘exclusiveness’ in its broadest sense enjoyed as it is at Monmouth Beach.”

-It started in 1871 with the formation of the Monmouth Beach Association — a big bucks group of men seeking to create an exclusive resort along the Jersey Shore.
-The owners wanted to make the spot a “select place” for people of “unquestioned respectability.”
-Many wealthy and well-known families made their homes here in town during those glory years — mostly during the summer months.
-Their dwellings were the massive cottages that dotted the coastline.
-Ocean Avenue was popularly known as “Millionaires Row” Today, most are gone.
+The kickoff was in 1871 with the formation of the Monmouth Beach Association — a big bucks group of men seeking to create an exclusive resort at the Jersey Shore.
+This “A-List” of owners wanted a “select place” for people of “unquestioned respectability.”
+Many wealthy and well-known families made their homes there during those glory years — mostly during the summer season.

 • Samuel R. Mott — Nationally-known for the cider company he founded in 1842, Mott and his family lived on the corner of Ocean Avenue and Beach Road in the late 1800s.
 Today the company is part of the Cadbury-Schweppes beverage empire.

 • William Barbour — Owned the Barbour Linen Thread Company, which manufactured linen treads for fishing liens and nets.
-His son, William, born in Monmouth Beach in 1888 and later a Rumson resident and its mayor, represented New Jersey in the U.S. Senate starting in 1931.
+His son, William, born in Monmouth Beach in 1888 and later a Rumson mayor, represented New Jersey in the US Senate starting in 1931.
 The family’s large Stanford White-designed house on Ocean Avenue, where the Admiralty now stands, was torn down in 1973.

-• The Harper Brothers — The founders of the Harper’s Bazaar magazine in 1867 and a later a book publishing firm (HarperCollins), James and John Harper lived on the corner of River Avenue and Beach Road.
-Another famous publisher George Delacorte, who founded Dell Publishing, lived on Club Circle.
+• Harper Brothers — The founders of the Harper’s Bazaar magazine in 1867 and a later a book publishing firm (HarperCollins), James and John Harper lived on the corner of River Avenue and Beach Road.
+Another famous publishing titian George Delacorte, who founded Dell Publishing, lived on Club Circle.

-• John McKesson, Jr. — Founder and co-owner of McKesson Robbins, a pharmaceutical company.
-Today McKesson is a diversified health-care company with more than $200 billion in annual sales.
+• John McKesson, Jr. — Founder and co-owner of McKesson Robbins, a major US pharmaceutical company.
+Today McKesson is a diversified health-care company with about $260 billion in annual sales.
 He owned several pieces of property in town and lived in a large house south of the MB Club.

 • Garret A. Hobart — Was the Vice President of the United States (under President William McKinley) from 1897 to until his death in 1899.
 He also served as Speaker of the NJ Assembly and President of the NJ Senate.
 Born in WLB, he owned a home on Ocean Avenue in town and another just over the border in North Long Branch.